 CALLING ALL SPOUSES AND PARTNERS OF DISSOCIATIVE PEOPLE

 Would you be interested in joining a forum designed specifically for SPOUSES and PARTNERS and ALLIES of a dissociative person?
-The SSPA Forum — Support for Spouses, Partners, and Allies — is a new resource being developed for you.
+The SSPA Forum — Support for Spouses, Partners, and Allies — is a new resource NOW AVAILABLE for you.

 WE are looking for spouses who are interested.
 Would YOU join a forum with other spouses?
 Do you have enough people to talk to about what life is like for you?

 Would YOU be interested in more support?
 More understanding?